GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 All the organization policies are still available at the project level.

+Later you may migrate these NO ORGANIZATION project into the organization created at a later date via https://cloud.google.com/resource-manager/docs/project-migration

+Procedure:

 create google account on existing email address - can also be a domain email proxy https://support.google.com/accounts/answer/27441?hl=en https://accounts.google.com/signup